smooth-code/fraql/README.md

   }
 `

-// Just use it in your query!
-const query = gql`
-  query Articles {
+// Just use it in your queries! const query = gql` query Articles {
     articles {